The Asian Longhorned Beetle Eradication Program Survey Protocols

-When one or more ALB are collected in an area, the survey procedures listed below will be implemented.
-The host tree identified as infested will serve as the epicenter.
-All survey protocols will originate from that point.
+When one or more Asian longhorned beetle (ALB) infestation points are identified in an area, the survey procedures listed below will be implemented.
+The host tree identified as infested will serve as the epicenter, and all survey protocols will originate from that point.

 General Survey Information

-The following information applies to all of the surveys listed above:
+The following information applies to all of the surveys listed above.
+Staff must:

 A Quality Assurance (QA) program consisting of random and targeted re-survey, pseudo ALB damage placement, field monitoring, training and testing must be implemented in order to: